-Regarding the transparency and disclosure, the issuer's average compliance rate was 62.9% which is a slight decrease (3.1%) compared to last year's rate of 66.0%, it is overall still low compared to other chapters.
+Regarding the transparency and disclosure, the issuer's average compliance rate was 66.0% which is a slight improvement (1.5%) compared to last year's rate of 64.5%, however, it is overall still low compared to other chapters.

 It should be noticed that the amendment of the corporate governance recommendations of 2018 has changed about half of the questions related to transparency and disclosure: the questions were modified to some extent and new provisions were included.
-Considering this, it is a positive development that there was an improvement in the level of compliance with the answers to several questions (recommendations 1.6.2.1, 1.6.5.,1.6.8., 1.6.9.2. and 1.6.10.).
-It should be emphasized that the compliance was still complete with the recommendation regarding the design of the company's website (1.6.1.2.), taking into account the disclosure aspects and informing investors.
-However, there was a decrease in the level of compliance with several recommendations (1.6.1.1., 1.6.2.2-1.6.4, 1.6.6., 1.6.9.1, 1.6.11, 1.6.12) and these levels - such as the levels of efficiency assessment of the publication process and the disclosure thereof - are fundamentally low.
+Considering this, it is a positive development that there was an improvement in the level of compliance with the answers to several questions (recommendations 1.6.1.2, 1.6.8 and 1.6.9.2).
+It should be emphasized that the compliance was complete with the recommendation regarding the design of the company's website (1.6.1.2.), taking into account the disclosure aspects and informing investors.
+However, there was a slight decrease in the level of compliance with several recommendations (1.6.1, 1.6.2.1-1.6.5, 1.6.9.1, 1.6.1.1, 1.6.11, 1.6.12).

-Overall, the compliance rate is still leaving a room for an improving - and compared to the past, a strengthened - trend for the future.
+Overall, the compliance rate is still leaving a room for an improving trend for the future.